 Google Migration Tools

 Google’s G Suite provides native tools that allow organizations to have control over employees’ data.
 Sometimes they cover both backup and migration capabilities.
 And yet, the native functionality provided by Google for G Suite administrators has certain limitations.
 It creates unnecessary complexities and makes the process much less efficient and seamless.

-But since they are still basic and the most widespread options among companies, we’ll tell you what they are and how to use them.
+But since native Google migration tools are still basic and the most widespread options among companies, we’ll tell you what they are and how to use them.
 But we will mention some more efficient and convenient tools as well, so read till the end!

 Data Migration Service

-This is the in-house tool for transferring data directly from the admin console.
+This is one of the in-house Google migration tools for transferring data directly from the admin console.
 The Data Migration Service supports G Suite Enterprise, Business, Basic, and Education accounts.

 But the service has its limitations and security concerns you should know about before you jump in: